-Kneeling chairs and footrests are available.
+Kneeling and ergonomic chairs, height adjustable tables, and foot supports are available.
 We can also provide support cushions, magnifying glasses, and aids for keeping books open.
 We provide book rests as standard equipment in the reading rooms, and we have two laptop stands.

 Please ask at the Enquiry Desk about any of this equipment.